What is this device? Aspects to take into account the IUD (intrauterine device).

 - IUDs can be removed at any time by a health professional.

-- IUDs do not provide protection against sexually transmitted diseases (STDs).
+- IUDs do not protect against sexually transmitted diseases (STDs).

-The intrauterine device (IUD) is a small T-shaped device that is used as a contraceptive method designed for insertion into a woman’s uterus.
+The intrauterine device (IUD) is a small T-shaped device used as a contraceptive method designed for insertion into a woman’s uterus.

-Having an IUD means that there are changes in the uterus that make it difficult to fertilize and implant an egg.
+Having an IUD means that changes in the uterus make it challenging to fertilize and implant an egg.
 IUDs have also been called “intrauterine contraceptives.”

-Some IUDs approved for use in the United States contain drugs that are released over time to facilitate the contraceptive effect.
+Some IUDs approved for use in the United States contain drugs released over time to facilitate the contraceptive effect.
 An IUD is a type of long-acting reversible contraceptive.

 It has been shown that IUDs exceed 99% in preventing pregnancy.
-Although IUDs are highly effective, contraception, except abstinence, is not considered to be 100% effective.
+Although IUDs are highly effective, contraception, except abstinence, is not considered 100% effective.

 How does it work?

-It is not completely understood how IUDs work.
+It is not entirely understood how IUDs work.
 It is thought to prevent conception by causing a localized inflammation that begins about 24 hours after insertion.

 The inflammatory reaction inside the uterus attracts white blood cells, which produce toxic or poisonous substances for sperm.

-Progesterone-releasing IUDs also cause a subtle change in the lining of the uterus that prevents implantation of the ovum in the uterine wall.
+Progesterone-releasing IUDs also cause a subtle change in the uterus lining that prevents ovum implantation in the uterine wall.
 This type of IUD also disrupts the cervical mucus, which, in turn, inhibits the sperm from passing through the cervix.

 What are the side effects?